breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 3.Create An HTML Form

-This form will contain the input boxes for the user. inside the body portion of your index.html file paste this form.
-It is a basic form that has a username and password as well as buttons for both logging in and out.
+This form will contain the input boxes for the user.
+Paste the below htmll code inside the body portion of your index.html file.
+It is a basic form that has a username and password as well as buttons for both logging in and logging out.

 !!! example "HTML Form"